CommandPost/FCPCafe/docs/update-guide.md

 **Final Cut Pro 10.6.8** resolved some issues with the Viewer going black and various crashes, but **Final Cut Pro 10.6.9** breaks all third party trackers using Title Templates.

-FxFactory writes:
+**FxFactory** writes:

-> In what is now an established pattern, Apple released an update to Final Cut Pro 10.6.9 that contains a rather horrible regression.
-As they fixed the “Opacity” slider bug affecting some Motion Templates, they broke something worse.
+> Final Cut Pro 10.6.9 is now available on the Mac App Store.
+This version breaks all FxFactory products that perform object tracking or face recognition through the Title layer.
 >
-> Many of our products rely on what they call the “Analysis API” to analyze sequences of frames.
-Most products do so within the context of a Title Template, because developers and users have come to prefer Title-layer effects above all else.
-> In Final Cut Pro 10.6.9, any Title-layer effect that attempts to perform analysis via an object tracker or face detector no longer works.
-As the status window will clearly show you, the host app is feeding the top-right 1/4 of the frame.
-This obviously makes the algorithm fail.
+> Regrettably this constitutes the entirety of our catalog featuring object tracking or face detection, since developers and users alike have come to favor the Title layer for its flexibility.
 >
-> In the coming days we are going to face a disaster, as thousands of users with products based on analysis will fail."
->
-> We request that you file feedback [here](https://www.apple.com/feedback/finalcutpro.html).
->
-> Next, submit a bug report [here](https://feedbackassistant.apple.com/).
+> Because of the large number of products affected, we recommend that you do not apply this update.

 Read more about this bug [here](https://fxfactory.com/news/finalcutpro-10.6.9-skip-the-update/).